vomaufgang/publish/README.rst

   .. note:: Unix/Linux users might have to call python3 instead, depending on
             their distribution.

-  A more in depth guide to anited_publish including additional features like multiple outputs, default outputs, text substitutions and more can be found at at https://docs.anited.de/publish.
+  A more in depth guide to anited. publish including additional features like multiple outputs, default outputs, text substitutions and more can be found at at https://docs.anited.de/publish.